Study a unique course with guaranteed opportunities for paid placements in the food and drink industry.

 You may be eligible for a Food and Drink Federation bursary of £3,000.
 Download the bursary guidance sheet for more information.

-This course is seeking accreditation by the Institution of Mechanical Engineers (IMechE) on behalf of the Engineering Council for the purposes of fully meeting the exemplifying academic benchmark requirements for registration as a Chartered Engineer.
+Accredited by the Institution of Mechanical Engineers (IMechE) on behalf of the Engineering Council for the purposes of fully meeting the exemplifying academic benchmark requirements for registration as a Chartered Engineer.

 This course is delivered by Sheffield Hallam University working in partnership with the National Skills Academy for Food and Drink and the Food and Drink Federation.
 It has received co-investment from the UK Commission for Employment and Skills through the Employer Investment Fund.